Doing Business with MDC

 The College will seek active participation through advertisements, invitations to bid and requests for proposals for procurement activities, and by providing information to minority and female-owned businesses about the plans, specifications and requirements of contracts and projects at the College.

 The College's Office of Facilities Management works with project architectural firm or other architectural firms designated by the College in the processing and awarding of bids for major construction projects.
-Vendors interested in participating in these construction projects should file a vendor application with Miami-Dade College, Facilities Management, 11011 S.W.
-104 Street, Miami, Florida 33176 (telephone number - 305-237-0564).
-These applications will be used to develop mailing lists for projects which are to be bid by either the College's project architectural firm or by other architectural firms involved in selected projects.
+Vendors interested in participating in these construction projects should periodically visit the "Bid Posting" section of this website to view solicitations available.

-Major construction and construction-related Bids, RFP's, and RFQ's are advertised in "The Daily Business Review" newspaper.
+Major construction and construction-related solicitations are also advertised in "The Daily Business Review" newspaper.